VoonnaSampath/combinational_circuitverse/2-Bit Comparator/README.md

 - Outputs: A > B, A = B, A < B

 ## 📂 Files Included
-- `2-Bit Comparator.json` – Raw exported CircuitVerse file
+- `2-Bit Comparator.cv` – Raw exported CircuitVerse file
 - `2-Bit Comparator.png` – Schematic image of the circuit
 - `README.md` – Documentation for this module